 Q: What is white-collar crime?

-A: White-collar crime, also called paper crime, refers generally to nonviolent financial crimes involving fraud or other dishonesty committed in business or commercial contexts.
-Examples include insider trading, embezzlement and tax evasion.
-"White collar" refers to dress shirts worn in office settings as opposed to uniforms or casual clothing appropriate to "blue collar" industrial settings.
+A: White-collar crime, also called "paper crime," refers generally to non-violent financial crimes involving fraud or other dishonesty committed in business or commercial contexts.
+Examples include insider trading, embezzlement, securities fraud and tax evasion.

 Q: How are children and youth prosecuted?

-A: A minor is prosecuted for criminal conduct in a separate juvenile court system.
+A: A minor is typically prosecuted for criminal conduct in a separate juvenile court system.
 The philosophy of the juvenile justice system is that children should not be punished or stigmatized for criminal conduct because of their immature abilities to make proper choices and to recognize right from wrong.
-Instead the role of the juvenile justice system is seen as rehabilitative and guiding rather than punitive.
-However, for particularly violent crimes, adolescents may be tried in the adult system.
+Instead the role of the juvenile justice system is seen as rehabilitative rather than punitive.
+Particularly violent crimes may, depending on the age of the offender, be tried in adult criminal court instead.

-Q: If I am convicted of a crime while I am in the United States legally on a work visa, can I be deported?
+Q: If I am convicted of a crime while I am in the United States legally, can I be deported?

-A: Yes.
-If a person who is not a citizen of the United States is convicted of certain crimes, he or she can be deported or removed.
-This includes lawful permanent residents living and working in the United States.
-Pursuant to U.S. immigration law, if a noncitizen is convicted of an aggravated felony, a crime of moral turpitude or any one of a number of other listed crimes (such as violations of laws relating to domestic violence, controlled substances and firearms), he or she is at risk of removal or deportation.
-In addition to deportation, a conviction may adversely affect a lawful permanent resident's ability to become a United States citizen.
+A: It depends.
+If a person who is not an American citizen is convicted of certain crimes, he or she can be removed (formerly known as being "deported").
+This includes those in the U.S. on work or student visas as well as lawful permanent residents living and working in the United States.
+Pursuant to U.S. immigration law, if a noncitizen is convicted of an aggravated felony, a crime of moral turpitude or any one of a number of other specifically enumerated crimes (such as violations of laws relating to domestic violence, controlled substances, immigration fraud and firearms), he or she is at risk of removal.
+In addition to possible removal, a conviction may adversely affect a lawful permanent resident's ability to one day become a citizen.